Last updated on June 9, 2023 at 05:00 pm

-While there is no one-size-fits-all approach, if your CEO isn’t active today, we urge you to start helping them understand their evolving role.
+While there is no one-size-fits-all approach, if your CEO isn’t actively communicating, we urge you to help them understand their evolving role.
 As a comms leader, you need to advocate that the CEO take action.
 Staying silent in these times will result in significant consequences for your company.

-The benefits of improving CEO comms are significant.
+The benefits of improving CEO communications are significant.
 Think about the long-term value that can come from bringing your senior leadership forward.
 Deep brand recognition and market exposure help progress your company and power a winning culture that will attract and retain talent.
-Your vendors, business partners, employees’ families, and your next new hire are watching.
+Your vendors, business partners, employees’ families, and your new hires are watching.
 And the stakes have never been higher.

 Will your CEO rise to the challenge?

 Michael Marino is the Vice President of Marketing where he oversees the creation and execution of theEMPLOYEEapp’s marketing programs.
 Before joining the team, Mike held marketing leadership positions in both the B2B and DTC spaces in channels that include media, manufacturing, and professional services.
 Mike is passionate about demand generation, mar-tech, and being able to create campaigns that connect with Internal Comms audiences.